steelsofliquid/opensteelos/docs/styleguide.md

     #include <cli.h>
     #include <cliCommands.h>

 As such, the headers are available when needed.
+They should also be organised in an orderly fashion, and, like shown above, organised in alphanumeric order.
 However, there's more.
 While the headers are now included, the order of inclusions is basically, in the case of OpenSteel/OS, a fancy term for the procedure for how to organise the top/start of the file.

 ### Namespaces